I. What is Verisimilitude?

 Credibility is important in most pop culture fiction as well.
 Here are a few examples:

 Sheldon Cooper, Ph.D., Sc.D.

 Sheldon Cooper’s character is absurd but believable due to many details.
-Sheldon is a genius physicist who is socially awkward: he makes jokes about physics which are only funny to him and his students make fun of him on Twitter.
-The mention of Twitter and WiFi are examples that create verisimilitude by involving the things that are parts of real people’s every-day lives.
+Sheldon is a genius physicist who is socially awkward: he makes jokes about physics which are only funny to him.
+But the mention of ball pit, atoms and cops are examples that create verisimilitude by involving the things that are parts of real people’s lives.

 The Man on the Moon

 Jim Carrey earned a Golden Globe for his performance as the late American comedian Andy Kaufman.
 The film is known for the verisimilitude shown by Carrey, as he accurately imitated the real-life entertainer, and by the film, as it stayed true to most details of his real life.
 Carrey must have studied Kaufman thoroughly to achieve the performance.

 Two genres in which verisimilitude is particularly important are biography and autobiography.
 Biographies are books about real people’s lives, such as “Alexander the Great: The Macedonian Who Conquered the World” by Sean Patrick.
 On the other hand, autobiographies are biographies written by the actual person, such as “Look Me in the Eye: My Life with Asperger’s” by John Elder Robison.
 Verisimilitude is important in autobiographies and biographies because stories that claim to represent real people must do so realistically and honestly.
 Works of creative nonfiction such as biography and autobiography must be carefully fact-checked before they can be published to prevent lies or mistakes from being presented as the truth.